 - Adyen – Once enabled with Adyen, you won’t need to enable it within your Salesforce Gateway Record.
-SCA is built into the integration with Adyen and will detect EU merchants and EU Credit Cards automatically.
+SCA is built into the Adyen integration and will automatically detect EU merchants and EU Credit Cards.

 What Chargent Features Use SCA? #

-Take Payments Component in Communities: Take Payments Component is part of our Platform Edition.
+Take Payments Component in Communities: The Take Payments component is part of our Platform Edition.
 It allows you to add a payform within your community site.
-Your users can access their account information, allowing them to sign into your community portal and make their payment using your payform.
+Your users can access their account information, allowing them to sign in to your community portal and pay using your payform.